 Christopher W. Lynn, Ari E. Kahn, and Danielle S. Bassett.
 Structure from noise: Mental errors yield abstract representations of events.
 In Revision, Nature Communications. (arxiv.org/abs/1805.12491)

 Christopher W. Lynn and Danielle S. Bassett.
 The physics of brain network structure, function, and control.
-Submitted, Nature Reviews Physics. (arxiv.org/abs/1809.06441)
+In Revision, Nature Reviews Physics. (arxiv.org/abs/1809.06441)

 Department of Physics and Astronomy

 Philadelphia, PA 19104